isomerpages/nlb-curiocity/_events/Bras Basah Showcase/A Place for Entertainment and Recreation.md

 | [![Alt text for image on Isomer site](/images/sample-bb-odeon-2.jpg)](https://www.nas.gov.sg/archivesonline/photographs/record-details/b529050a-1161-11e3-83d5-0050568939ad) |
 |  In 1984, due to factors such as low cinema attendance and high property prices, Cathay Organisation sold Odeon to United Overseas Land.
 After screening its last firm, "Breakdance" on 30 June 1984, the building was subsequently demolished.
 Its former site is now occupied by Odeon Tower and K. H. Kea Building. |

-cinemas were badly hit by the emergence of videos and rampant video piracy.
-Consequently, t accumulated a S$6 million overdraft.
-As a result of low cinema attendance and high property prices, the Odeon was sold to United Overseas Land in July 1984.

-On 30 June 1984, Odeon screened its last film, Breakdance.
-The building was subsequently demolished.14

-where Odeon Tower and K. H. Kea Building are now situated

 **Capitol Theatre**

-The [Capitol Theatre](https://eresources.nlb.gov.sg/infopedia/articles/SIP_630_2004-12-15.html), located at the junction of Stamford Road and North Bridge Road, opened in 1930.
-It was considered one of the finest cinemas of that era.
+The [Capitol Theatre](https://eresources.nlb.gov.sg/infopedia/articles/SIP_630_2004-12-15.html), located at the junction of Stamford Road and North Bridge Road, was opened in 1930.
+It was considered one of the finest cinemas of the time.
 Originally owned by the Namazie family, Capitol Theatre, along with the four-storey adjoining building then known as Namazie Mansions, was sold to Shaw Organisation after World War II.

 |  |
 | :--------: |